shiribailem/pyasdb/README.md

 - [x] Add help() data
 - [x] Add thread safety (automatically includes locks to secure writes)
 - [x] Update Routine that connects to dict.update
+- [x] pyasdb.import_tools contains tools for automatically importing and converting raw data (CSV only at the time of writing)

 ### PyDoc
 ```